feeless/feeless/README.md

 The main features of **Nano** are:

 * No transaction fees.
-* Extremely fast to send money--less than 1 second for 100% confirmation.
+* Extremely fast to send money—less than 1 second for 100% confirmation.

   <sup>
     Bitcoin takes 10 minutes on average for ~80%<sup>1</sup> confirmation.
-    Nano is more asynchronous than Bitcoin--individual transactions are voted on separately from the rest of the network.
+    Nano is more asynchronous than Bitcoin—individual transactions are voted on separately from the rest of the network.
   </sup>
 * Highly decentralized.

   <sup>Using the Nakamoto coefficient measurement, it is more decentralized than Bitcoin<sup>2 3</sup>.
 * No inflation.
-* Green--Massively less energy use than Bitcoin.
+* Green—Massively less energy use than Bitcoin.

 For more information on what Nano is, see the Nano documentation: https://docs.nano.org/what-is-nano/overview/